 Factoring is the financing vehicle of choice in the textile industry, but is also widely used by businesses that bill their customers by invoice.
 Many businesses simply need a little cash to float them until clients pay their invoices.
 A factoring broker specializes in helping you find invoice financing or factoring opportunities where you sell your outstanding invoices to a lender who will then be responsible for collecting the debt.

-For companies who don’t have good credit, need financing fast, and are good at managing their finances, a cash advance could be an option when it comes to keeping accessing needed capital.
-Alternative lenders look at your revenues and cash flow more than your credit scores, and a merchant cash advance broker can help you access capital based upon the funds in your credit card merchant account, even if you have a weaker credit profile — but it is usually pretty expensive.
+For companies who don’t have good credit, need financing fast, and are good at managing their finances, a cash advance may be the only option to access needed capital.
+Alternative lenders look at revenues and cash flow more than personal or business credit scores.
+A broker that offers merchant cash advances can help you access capital based upon the funds in your credit card merchant account, even if you have a weaker credit profile — but it is usually pretty expensive.

-Their expert guidance can assist you, not only in understanding your funding options, but also in finding lenders (or funding solutions) you couldn’t have found on your own.
+Business loan brokers may offer benefits worth considering.
+Their expert guidance can assist you, not only in understanding your funding options but also in finding lenders (or funding solutions) you couldn’t have found on your own.
 Even a small reduction in your APR can have big savings in the long run.

 And because business loan brokers are familiar with the small business lending environment, they know what lenders look for.
 They can look at your business credit and personal credit score before you apply so that you know the likelihood of being approved.
 They can advise you to choose the best financing for your business’ situation.